 With rapid innovation in workplace software, everything we do at work is managed by external tools.
 We use Slack for work chats, Gmail for emails and now Zoom for meetings.
 There has never been a better time to develop software that helps people work.
 But there is a problem.
 With an increase in external tools, company identity no longer shows up actively in their employees’ workflow.
-There are no mugs with the company logo or offices with the color scheme of your brand.
+There are no mugs with the company logo design or offices with the color scheme of your brand.
 Companies now need to plug in their identity whenever they can.
 That’s what white label surveys are for.

 Thanks to the need for increased communication, online surveys tools have become a necessity for large organizations.
 Ranging from customer feedback tools to 360 degree employee assessment tools, online surveys are everywhere.
 Online surveys, though, are a drastically underutilized marketing opportunity.
 White label marketing is a great option for online survey tools like SurveySparrow.
 Using white label solutions, you can do a regular survey into a powerful branding opportunity.